mikeysan/resync-fork/README.md

 This project seeks to be an easy way to update an outdated forked project.

 ### Requirements:
+- You'll need to edit the code to change some hardcoded variables.
+For example:
+    - TODO: Set variables to GitHub username
+    - TODO: Change working directory

-- It takes two arguments:
+- Running the scripts takes two arguments:
-    - 1. The remote user account,
+    - The remote user account
-    - 2. and the repository.
+    - The repository
-- USAGE: `python refresh.py [remote_user] [repository]`
+    - **USAGE:** `python refresh.py [remote_user] [repository]`

+##### Note to Self/Contributor:
+The following may be ignored if you are not a contributor:
-TODO: I might change the arguments to user inputs that are requested when the script is run (hmm...).
+- TODO: I might change the arguments to user inputs that are requested when the script is run (hmm...).

-TODO: Make the input an option for if no argument is provided or if missing.
+- TODO: Make the input an option for if no argument is provided or if missing.

 ### Known issues:
 If you have your default set to 'main' and the repository you forked from is 'master', you may encounter some issues that seem confusing at first.

-This is what that issue looks like
+This is what it looks like
 ```py
 fatal: The upstream branch of your current branch does not match
 the name of your current branch.
 To push to the upstream branch